GoogleCloudPlatform/cymbal-superstore/README.md

 #### Deploy the new feature

-After using Duet AI to build the newproducts() backend feature into the Inventory API, you can deploy that code to Cloud Run simply by re-running `terraform apply`.
+After using Gemini Code Assist to build the newproducts() backend feature into the Inventory API, you can deploy that code to Cloud Run simply by re-running `terraform apply`.
 This step will containerize your updated `backend/` code, push to Container Registry, and redeploy to Cloud Run.

 ```
 cd ~/cymbal-superstore/terraform